-The STARS and the Legacy Academic Alert Referral Form contains a list of predefined issues from which faculty may choose based on each student’s performance.
+The Academic Alert Roster found on APOneStop web self-service contains a list of predefined issues from which faculty may choose by clicking on the green box by each student's name.
 Academic Alert Referrals may be sent only for the issues listed on the Academic Alert Referral Form.
 Academic Alert Referrals may be sent for students who exhibit one of more of the following concerns:

 *Faculty who wish to submit an Academic Alert Referral for a student who exhibits disruptive classroom behavior must also send an additional email to the Academic Alert Coordinator describing the student’s behavior in detail or call the Coordinator with an explanation.

 The Academic Alert Coordinator announces the opening of Academic Alert Referral for each semester and term through “the gov says,” the University wide internet announcement board.
 Faculty should be mindful of these dates and flag a student or submit Academic Alert Referrals at the first sign of deficient academic progress.
 An early alert provides the student and the Office of Academic Alert with more time to develop a solution to the student’s academic issues.